machingclee/machingclee.github.io/static/media/318-containerization-of-springboot.c7859434.md

 - We build the image in two stages, but you can also build the `jar` file in your CI worker node, so this step is not necessary.

-- In the second stage we keep using `COPY . .` because we need stored tokens for sending gmail, as well as the GCP credential in json format.
+- In the second stage we keep using `COPY . .` because we need the stored tokens for sending email by GMail Service, as well as the GCP credential in json format.

 #### Find out the jar Filename